 According to a 2013 study published by the Pew Research Center, 3% of the entire United States still connects to the world wide web via a dial-up connection.
 That’s more than 9.4 million Americans, folks.
 And while there are a variety of dial-up providers still out there – such as EarthLink and PeoplePC – the first consumer Internet connection, AOL, is still putting up big numbers.

-- Quality: As long as you’re not trying to stream HD video or load every high-resolution picture a photographer has ever taken, then dial-up Internet can likely take care of all your web-browsing needs.
+As long as you’re not trying to stream HD video or load every high-resolution picture a photographer has ever taken, then dial-up internet can likely take care of all your web-browsing internet speed requirements.
 Once you’re online, you can expect a consistent connection.

-- Speed: Dial-up is most definitely not the fastest horse in the Internet race.
+Dial-up is most definitely not the fastest horse in the internet race.
 But, if you’re not getting online that often – and you’re mostly just checking email or lightly Googling things when you are – then you’ll be just fine.
-Because there’s no need for a racehorse when a workhorse can get the job done just as well.
+Because there’s no need for a racehorse when a workhorse can get the job done just as well

-- Price: Dial-up is literally the cheapest way possible to connect to the Internet.
+Dial-up is literally the cheapest way to connect to the internet.
 The average AOL dial-up user pays just $20 a month to get online.
 Plus, there are even some dial-up plans available for less than $20 a month from various providers.

 “20% of current dial-up users said nothing would ever get them to change their connection type.”